fifamaster1212/PyML/README.md

 # PyML | Domain-Specific Language for Machine Learning

 PyML is a domain-specific language (DSL) designed to simplify common machine learning workflows.
 Built on top of Python, pandas, scikit-learn, and matplotlib, PyML aims to provide data scientists and analysts with an intuitive language for tasks such as loading data, preprocessing, training models, evaluating performance, and visualizing results.
-We use a [sample dataset of housing prices](#https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data) from Kaggle in the examples below.
+We use a [sample dataset of housing prices](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data) from Kaggle in the examples below.

-For a practical example, you can use the dataset from the [House Prices - Advanced Regression Techniques competition on Kaggle](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data).

 ## Table of Contents